49e94b8f256530dc0d41f740dfe8a4c1/wfrnfc/README.md

 ## Limitations

-1. Relies on 13MHz MiFare cards which are inherently secure.
+1. Relies on 13MHz MiFare cards which are inherently secure [4].

 2. Centralised server is a single point of failure.
 A server going down means the whole system goes down.
 A decentralised system where terminals can also act as servers might come into question, however this approach raises a lot of security questions.